anthonyblackham/flexible-jekyll/_posts/2021-08-14-elections-and-infections .markdown

 tags: [d3, election]
 ---

-There is no shortage of data and tools available to manipulate data.
-I've primarily used leaflet and qgis to work on web maps but thought it would be a fun exercise to try out some data visualization using [D3.js](https://d3js.org/)

-If you remember the post on [Cartograms](https://anthonyblackham.com/cartograms/) this may look familiar.
 I wanted to see how the vaccination rates for Covid-19 compared to the election results by state.
 I pulled some data from the CDC as of August 13 2021 for the percent of people fully vaccinated.
 I pulled data from the FEC to show which candidate had the majority in each state.
+If you remember the post on [Cartograms](https://anthonyblackham.com/cartograms/) this may look familiar.

+There is no shortage of ways to manipulate and visualize data.
+While my primary work is in traditional GIS desktop software, there are many different tools suited for platforms outside of the typical work enviroment.
+[D3.js](https://d3js.org/) is a javascript library specifically geared toward data visualisation.
+It has some pretty useful tools on its own but it's also flexible enough to be used with libraries like Leaflet.

 Here is a graphic showing the 2020 election results by candidate: